Home About Competition Technology Volunteer

 Submission

 Have a question about the competition rules?
-Anyone can submit, including teams, advisors, educators, or interested participants.
-The Q&A system opens May 1, 2026.
+Anyone can submit, including teams, educators, or interested participants.
+The Q&A system opens May 30, 2026.

 Before submitting: Please read the full LNRC 2026 Game Manual carefully.
 Many common questions are already answered there.
 Reference the specific section number in your question, as this helps us respond accurately and quickly.